 • More partners, more capital

-• Profit divided on the basis of share capital
+• Profit divided based on share capital

 • Every partner has Unlimited liability